 Some of the details in the proposed contracts you see often include “Change in Regulation”, bandwidth, and “pass-thru” provisions.
 These are all are linked to post-transaction-related increases to electricity suppliers’ billed prices and higher-than-previously-expected costs for you.

 These details can be deal killers, especially if you’re new to buying deregulated electricity.
 With these variables in play, there is uncertainty that the electricity price from a third-party supplier will be lower than your current rate.

 A lack of guaranteed savings causes some businesses to remain with their current utility provider and pass on any electric supply deals offered by a broker.
-What tends to happen, as a result, is that brokers will not discuss these post-transaction-related costs to increase the odds of getting you to switch to a new supplier.
+What tends to happen, as a result, is that Ohio electricity brokers will not discuss these post-transaction-related costs to increase the odds of getting you to switch to a new supplier.

 However, businesses that are aware and understand these post-transaction-related costs tend to land better electricity supply deals with the potential to maximize future savings.
 Again, with prices being equal, some suppliers are indeed a better fit than others, especially if an electric contract extends past a year.
 Fear of losing a deal, many brokers will not discuss the details connected to these complex electricity supply arrangements.

 What Should You Do if You Want to Find the Best Electricity Deal for Your Business?

 Instead of working with an energy broker who does not have your best interests, find an energy consultant who will work with you on a transparent fee basis.

 You still need to be cautious because many electricity brokers pawn themselves off as consultants when they are still just brokers.